Struggle and Nationalism in the Greek Crisis

-'In this original study, Kotouza powerfully shows how national social struggles, like the ones we witnessed in Greece in the aftermath of the global financial crisis of 2008, are littered with contradictions and exclusions.
-Nevertheless by taking the politics of the excluded as its horizon, Surplus Citizens offers us the hope of a more inclusive, transnational politics' - Elena Loizidou, Birkbeck University of London
+'In this original study, Kotouza powerfully shows how national social struggles are littered with contradictions and exclusions.
+Nevertheless, Surplus Citizens offers us the hope of a more inclusive, transnational politics' - Elena Loizidou, Birkbeck University of London

-'An extraordinary guide to our present' - Joshua Clover, author of 'Riot.
+'An extraordinary guide' - Joshua Clover, author of 'Riot.
 Strike.
 Riot: The New Era of Uprisings'

-3. Nationalism, Biopolitics and Struggle at the Border
+PART III: Nationalism, Biopolitics and Struggle at the Borders

 Hardcover ISBN: 9780745337791